Paradigm strives to provide exceptional services to children and families.

-Paradigm offers in-home therapy services to children and youth involved with the Department of Health and Human Services, Children and Family Services, as well as the Office of Juvenile probation.
-Paradigm has in-home therapists who work with adults struggling with severe and persistent emotional disturbances and stressors that impact their ability to cope with daily life.
+Paradigm offers in-office therapy services to children and youth involved with the Department of Health and Human Services, Children and Family Services, as well as the Office of Juvenile probation.
+Paradigm’s therapists also work with adults struggling with severe and persistent emotional disturbances and stressors that impact their ability to cope with daily life.
 The treatment modalities utilized consist of Cognitive Behavioral Therapy, Cognitive Processing Therapy, Dialectic Behavioral Therapy, as well as Child-Parent Psychotherapy (CPP).
 The latter modality integrates a focus on the way the trauma has affected the parent-child relationship and the family’s connection to their culture, beliefs, spirituality, intergenerational transmission of trauma, historical trauma, immigration experiences, parenting practices, and transitional cultural values.
 CPP is based in attachment theory but also integrates psychodynamic, developmental, trauma, social learning, and cognitive behavioral theories.